Taxis of Australia: Western Australia

+Ford Mondeo operated by Swan Taxis.

+Sunny Cabs (privately operated) Toyota Aurion.

-There are two main taxi dispatch service operators in the greater Perth area of Western Australia: Australian owned (parent company ASX listed) Black and White Taxis (with about 10% of traffic), providing Black & White Cabs, Sunseeker Taxis, Maxi Cabs, 13eCab and 13LCab; and Singaporean owned (through a subsidiary of ComfortDelGro) Swan Taxis (with almost 90% of traffic) which dispatches Swan Taxis, 13Cabs, Easy Access Perth, Coastal Cabs, Silver Service, Tricolor and Yellow Cab taxis.
+There are two main taxi dispatch service operators in the greater Perth area of Western Australia: Australian owned (parent company ASX listed) Black and White Taxis (with about 10% of traffic), providing Black & White Cabs, Sunseeker Taxis, Maxi Cabs, 13eCab and 13LCab; and Singaporean owned (through a subsidiary of ComfortDelGro) Swan Taxis (with almost 90% of traffic) which dispatches Swan Taxis, 13Cabs, Easy Access Perth, Coastal Cabs, Perth Taxi Services, Silver Service, Tricolor and Yellow Cab taxis.
 Other much smaller independent dispatch companies include West Coast Cabs, Rainbow Taxis, Carlisle Cabs, Cabwest and White Eagles.

 In Perth, there were 2,215 taxis operating in 2013, most being either conventional sedans or station wagons.
 This number included 116 multipurpose taxis that can also cater for passengers who use wheelchairs, 41 peak period restricted taxis and 75 restricted area taxis.
 An additional fifty London-style taxis were introduced in late 2013, dispatched by Black and White Cabs.

 Outside the Perth metropolitan area, taxi fleets vary considerably in size from the largest, Kalgoorlie/Boulder with 44 licensed taxis (2013), to numerous very small towns with only one licence.
 The largest rural taxi fleets for 2014 were Kalgoorlie/Boulder (44), Mandurah (36), Bunbury (30), Broome (29), Geraldton (25), Port Hedland (23) and Carnarvon (23).

 All taxis in Western Australia have meters operated by the distance and time.
 The meter is connected to a rooftop light that illuminates when the cab is vacant.
 Cabs can be booked either by phone call or on the internet.
 Hailing of taxis on the street is permitted in Western Australia.
 There are also taxi ranks at airports, many railway stations, popular nightspots and shopping centres.